-4.1.8 Lead Agencies are required to develop and implement strategies to increase the supply of and improve the quality of child care services (98.16 (x)).
-These strategies should address children in underserved areas; infants and toddlers; children with disabilities, as defined by the Lead Agency; and children who receive care during non-traditional hours.
-Identify what method(s) is (are) used to increase supply and/or to improve quality for the following populations and indicate in the description if a strategy is focused more on building supply or on improving quality.
+Lead Agencies are required to develop and implement strategies to increase the supply of and improve the quality of child care services (98.16 (x)).
+These strategies should address children in underserved areas; infants and toddlers; children with disabilities, as defined by the Lead Agency; and children who receivecare during non-traditional hours.
+Identify what

-a) Children in underserved areas.
-Check and describe all that apply. i.
+- a.
+Children in underserved areas.
+Check and describe all that apply. - [] i.
 Grants and contracts (as discussed in 4.1.6).
+Describe:

-Describe: ☑ ii.
+[x] ii.
 Targeted Family Child Care Support such as Family Child Care Networks.
+Describe:

-Describe: Family child care programs serving children and families in underserved communities - those where there are more than 10 children ages 0-3 estimated to need care for every licensed spot - have access to FCCP specific professional development and technical assistance through both the Center for Early Learning Professionals and through the Education and Support Fund to support and increase program quality.
+Family child care programs serving children and families in underserved communities 12 those where there are more than 10 children ages 0-3 estimated to need care for every licensed spot 12 have access to FCCP specific professional development and technical assistance through both the Center for Early Learning Professionals and through the Education and Support Fund to support and increase program quality.
 A previously in-person orientation has been converted to an online readily accessible orientation to becoming a family child care provider.
-This easily accessible FCCP orientation will be available on-line in the Fall of 2021 and will provide start-up TA for potential FCC providers. ☐ iii.
+This easily accessible FCCP orientation will be available on-line in the Fall of 2021 and will provide start-up TA for potential FCC providers.

+- [] iii.
 Start-up funding.
-Describe: ☑ iv.
+Describe: - [x] iv.
 Technical assistance support.
+Describe:

-Describe: Programs serving children and families in underserved communities - those where there are more than 10 children ages 0-3 estimated to need care for every licensed spot - have access to professional development and technical assistance through the Center for Early Learning Professionals (and, for FCCPs through the Education and Support Fund as well) to support and increase program quality.
-The ECETP 12 credit and CDA programs as well as PDTA offered by the CELP and ESF improve program quality through professional development and advancement for teaching staff. v.
-Recruitment of providers.
+Programs serving children and families in underserved communities 2 those where there are more than 10 children ages 0-3 estimated to need care for every licensed spot 2 have access to professional development and technical assistance through the Center for Early Learning Professionals (and, for FCCPs through the Education and Support Fund as well) to support and increase program quality.
+The ECETP 12 credit and CDA programs as well as PDTA offered by the CELP and ESF improve program quality through professional development and advancement for teaching staff.